kaditya25/game-engine/doc/tournament-instructions.md

 # Tournament Instructions

 ## Goals
-Vision Test: Determine the red and blue balloon center locations to within 10 cm based on a set of images and their corresponding metadata.
+Vision Test: Estimate the red and blue balloon center locations to within 10 cm based on a set of images and their corresponding metadata.

 Obstacle Course: Command a quadcopter to pop two balloons and return to the